tilezen/coanacatl/README.md

 ## Current limitations

 * Only point, linestring, polygon and multi-versions of those are supported.
 Linear rings and geometry collections are currently not supported.
-* Property dictionary keys must be strings, as per the MVT spec.
+* Property dictionary keys must be strings (or `unicode`), as per the MVT spec.
 Property dictionary values can be boolean, integer, floating point or strings.
-* There are **no tests**!
+* There are **very few tests**!
 * Error checking of return values from the GEOS API is inadequate, and needs shoring up.
 * There needs to be a better way to return warnings/errors to the user, perhaps as a list of objects, so that the user can determine if it's enough to fail the tile or just log.